 "Ah.
 Then you understand."
 Baley, who did not, said, "Let me explain exactly what I want, Dr. Quemot.
 I want you to tell me what you can about why Solaria is so different from the other Outer Worlds, why there are so many robots, why you behave as you do.
-I'm sorry if I seem to be changing the sub- Baley most definitely wanted to change the subject.
+I'm sorry if I seem to be changing the subject."
+Baley most definitely wanted to change the subject.
 Any discussion of a likeness or unlikeness between Solaria's culture and Earth's would prove too absorbing by half.
 He might spend the day there and come away none the wiser as far as useful information was concerned.
 Quemot smiled.
 "You want to compare Solaria and the other Outer Worlds and not Solaria and Earth."
 "I know Earth, sir."
+"As you wish."
+The Solarian coughed slightly.
+"Do you mind if I turn my chair completely away from you?
+It would be more-more comfortable."
 "As you wish, Dr. Quemot," said Baley stiffly.